 Queenstown and Te Anau are two of the most popular travel destinations in the southwest of New Zealand, and it's easy to get between them by car or bus.
 Here's how to get from Queenstown to Te Anau.

 Duration: 2 hours

 Many travelers to New Zealand like the flexibility of renting a car.
-If you've flow into Queenstown, you can easily pick up a rental car there.
+If you've flown into Queenstown, you can easily pick up a rental car there.

 If you don't have your own wheels, it's still easy to get from Queenstown to Te Anau.
 Several direct buses make the trip every day, in the morning and the afternoon/early evening.

-If you want to take a longer, quieter route, some buses travel the 'back road' to Te Anau, via Von Valley.
-This route isn't suitable for self-driving as it follows paths not marked on maps, and passes through farmland, conservation areas, and crosses streams.
+If you want to take a longer, quieter route, some buses travel the "back road" to Te Anau via Von Valley.
+This route isn't suitable for self-driving as it follows paths not marked on maps, passes through farmland, conservation areas, and crosses streams.
 Not many travelers take this route, so it's important to book well in advance to ensure the service is running on the day you want to go.